yuruic/monitoring_decoding/README.md

 ## Overview

-This repository contains implementations of monitoring decoding algorithms that use a base model and an expert model to improve text generation quality.
+This repository contains implementations of monitoring decoding algorithms that use a base model and an expert model to eliminate the hallucinations in the LLM's generated output.
 The approach involves monitoring the generation process and switching between models based on confidence scores.

 ## Features